ita27rmp100/FindFriends/README.md

 # ChatAno
-website building with NodeJs and MySQL to chat randomly with strangers
+A website building with NodeJs and MySQL to chat with strangers who have same interests with you